T-rvw/premake-findfbx/README.md

 #### Tested Platforms

 * Windows

 #### Motivation

 [Autodesk FBX](https://en.wikipedia.org/wiki/FBX) is an industry standard 3D model file format but [FBX SDK](https://aps.autodesk.com/developer/overview/fbx-sdk) is under a commericial license.
 Maybe not friendly to integrate sdk  to your project directly.

-Parse FBX ASCII file is a solution to avoid sdk integration, such as [FBX importer rewritten for Godot 3.2.4 and later (godotengine.org)](https://godotengine.org/article/fbx-importer-rewritten-for-godot-3-2-4/) and [nem0/OpenFBX: Lightweight open source FBX importer (github.com)](https://github.com/nem0/OpenFBX).
+Parse FBX ASCII file is also a solution to avoid sdk integration, such as [Godot FBX importer](https://godotengine.org/article/fbx-importer-rewritten-for-godot-3-2-4/) and [nem0/OpenFBX](https://github.com/nem0/OpenFBX).
+But it costs much time and efforts.